dketterer/advent-of-code-2020/README.md

 # Advent of Code 2020

-My (complete) solutions to Advent of Code 2020 in Python and some solutions in the beginniung in C++.
+My (complete) solutions to Advent of Code 2020 in Python and some solutions in the beginning with C++.

 ## Python Environment